By Adriana Adarve – Owner of Adarve Translations

 Likewise, language service providers face challenges that clients with extremely limited knowledge of the reality of LLDs have a hard time to understand, such as the difficulty to find translators with the linguistic and technical knowledge necessary; little knowledge of the target audience for the customer’s material; finding translators with the necessary training and skills due to limitations in technology and literacy in their native countries.

 Lastly, consumers—organizations and businesses—also face challenges and frustrations when ordering materials in LLDs.
 One of the major challenges is the rush factor.
 A lot of businesses and organizations want their materials to be translated at the same speed as the request is made.
-However, rushing matters is not always the best policy.
+However, rushing things is not always the best policy.
 Some LLDs take twice as long to type as other languages.
 This means that longer times are required to complete the project with the same level of quality requested by the client.
 Cultural matters might also present a challenge to consumers: probable lower level of literacy of the target audience, as well as with their preferences, not only when it comes to their language, but also in relation to a lower pace of life that they uphold and find vital to their general wellbeing.

 All of this doesn’t mean that language service providers and clients need to give up on providing services to communities whose language is one of limited diffusion.
 What it means is that we need to be more aware of the cultural values behind these languages and the meaning of working with them in order to provide the services that will definitely satisfy the needs of our increasingly varied communities and neighbors.